dnsimple/dnsimple-support/content/articles/product-expiration-notification.markdown

 The **Product Expiration** email contains the list of products (purchased domains, certificates and whois privacies) expiring within 2 months, grouped by expiration range.

+Emails about expiration products will be sent to the account email address.
+Changes in certificate [validation emails](/articles/ssl-certificates-email-validation/) or domain [contact](/articles/contact-management/) information won't affect your expiration notifications emails.

 ![Email](/files/notifications-expiring.png)

 There are four expiration ranges: in a day, within a week, a month and 2 months.
 These ranges cannot be customized.